molab-itp/03-ImageUiDemo-1-symbols/README.md

 # 03-ImageUiDemo-1-symbols

-Using Image systemName symbols to demonstrate SwiftUI Layout with HStack, VStack
+Using Image systemName symbols to demonstrate SwiftUI

+- Page1: Layout with VStack and HStack

-- ForEach of array to create visual elements
+- Page2: array and ForEach to layout several images

+- Page3: ForEach Text Spacer

+- Page4: List to allow scrolling for overflow

-- navigation with NavigationLink
+- Page5: NavigationView and NavigationLink

-- @State for data driven visual elements

-- Extracting view to improve code organization
+- Page6: creating ItemDetail, ItemRow to improve code organization

+- Page7: UI Controls with @State: Toggle, Slider and Picker

+- Page8: Picker using ForEach for menu selection

+- Page9: NavigationView for Pages1 - Page4